 A phrase, such as a slogan or tagline, can acquire value and play a major role in your business’s success, so it’s important to trademark any phrases you use to protect your company identity against infringement through registration.
 Once you do so, you’re safeguarded nationwide from any other similar business that might impede your success by using a similar phrase to sell their offerings.
 Let’s take a look at what kinds of phrases can be trademarked and how you can go about registering them.

-People often get confused about what it means to trademark a phrase – especially once they learn how many common, everyday phrases are actually registered with the U.S. Patent and Trademark Office.
-It’s important to remember that trademark registration doesn’t prevent any future use of a phrase–it strictly prevents its use (or the use of a similar phrase) in selling a product or service similar to yours.
+People often get confused about what it means to trademark a phrase, especially once they learn how many common, everyday phrases are actually registered with the U.S. Patent and Trademark Office.
+It’s important to remember that trademark registration doesn’t prevent any future use of a phrase–it strictly prevents its use, or the use of a similar phrase, in selling a product or service similar to yours.

 The Steps to Trademark Your Phrase

-Assuming your phrase successfully passes the publication stage, your reviewing attorney will conduct a final verification.
+Assuming your phrase successfully passes the publication stage, your examining attorney will conduct a final verification.
 After that, congratulations: you’ve got a registered trademark and all the benefits of protection against infringement that registration affords you.